NVIDIA/GenerativeAIExamples/experimental/oran-chatbot-multimodal/README.md

    All the documents in the knowledge base are shown in the drop-down menu of `Knowledge Base` tab.

-   If you want to add more documents to your existing knowledge base, navigate to the `Knowledge Base` tab, select the files using the `Browse Files` button and click on `Upload!` button.
+   If you want to add more documents to your existing knowledge base, select the files using the `Browse Files` button in the `Knowledge Base` tab and click on `Upload!` button.
 Finally, click on the `Re-train Multimodal ORAN Assistant' button to complete the ingestion process.

    You can delete files from your knowledge base using the `Delete File` button.
-The default password to delete files is `avfleetengineering`, and can be changed using `1_Knowledge_Base.py` file inside `pages` folder.
+The default password to delete files is `oranpwd`, and can be changed using the `config.yaml` file.

-   **Warning:** The `Create vector DB` button overwrites any existing vector database, and creates a new vector database using documents available in the `vectorstore/oran` folder.
-To upload additional documents to your database, always use the `Re-train Multimodal ORAN Assistant` button.

-### Step 9.
+### Step 10.
 Evaluating the chatbot

    Once our chatbot is running, we can use the evaluation scripts to test its performance.
    The `Run synthetic data generation` button in `Evaluation Metrics` tab generates a test dataset using the files in knowledge base.
 Once the synthetic test set is generated, click on the `Generate evaluation metrics` button to see a comprehensive evaluation report for the RAG performance.

 ## Architecture Diagram